XinyuanLu00/xinyuanlu00.github.io/_pages/about.md

 ---

 I'm Lu Xinyuan(陆欣圆).
 I'm from Tianjin China.
-I'm a PhD student from NUS Graduate School for Integrative Sciences and Engineering (NGS) supervised by Prof Kan Min-yen.
+I'm a PhD student from NUS Graduate School for Integrative Sciences and Engineering (NGS) supervised by Prof <a href="https://www.comp.nus.edu.sg/~kanmy/">Kan Min-yen</a>.

-My research topic is Natural Language Processing.
+My research topic is Natural Language Processing, specialized in Recommendation Systems.